sandeepanikapati/JFrogTrafficMonitor/README.md

-# hello-frog
+# JFrogTrafficMonitor

 ## About this plugin
-This plugin is a template and a functioning example for a basic JFrog CLI plugin.
-This README shows the expected structure of your plugin's README.
+This plugin will show top20 uploads, top20 downloads and sum of the data usage.

 ## Installation with JFrog CLI
 Installing the latest version: